Family Medicine Residency | CMU College of Medicine

 - 8.5 adult inpatient months

 - Extensive research and publishing opportunities

-- Training in various outpatient procedures including dermatologic surgery, gynecologic procedures, breast procedures, and GI endoscopy
+- Training in various outpatient procedures including dermatologic surgery, gynecologic procedures, and breast procedures.

 - Outstanding inpatient pediatric experience